 - 1. Which of the following characterizes time management?
 Select all that apply.

 - a.
 Prioritizing tasks

 - b.
 Organizing funds

 - c.
 Managing distractions

 - d.
 Setting goals

 - 2. Which of the following are not components of a time management plan?
 Select all that apply.

 - a.
 A daily guide

 - b.
 A list of tasks by priority

 - c.
 A list of unattainable goals

 - d.
 Descriptions of how goals will be achieved

-- 3. Mid-Term goals are to be accomplished within:
+- 3. Within what timeframe should mid-term goals be accomplished?

 - a.
 Two months

 - b.
 Twelve months

 - c.
 Two to five years

 - d.
 Four months

-- 4. What four time management practices are commonly used by small businesses?
-Select all that apply.
+- 4. Which of the following are time management practices commonly used by small businesses?
+Select the four that apply.

 - a.
 POSEC method

 - b.
 Pareto analysis

 - c.
 Eisenhower method

 - d.
 Priority method

 - e.
 ABC method

 - 5. How often should you review your time management plan?
 Select all that apply.

 - a.
 Daily

 - b.
 Weekly

 - c.
 Monthly

 - d.
 Yearly

 - e.
 Never